KieranGlon-Rudge/UK-Superstore-Analysis/README.md

 - Add Jupyter notebook for Python-based EDA (e.g., correlation analysis, visualizations).
 - Predictive modeling (e.g., sales forecasting using R).
 - Create field parameters for the KPI Cards to affect the graphics and button field paramters for the drill downs
-- Make the dashboard more storage efficient by removing summarizations and creating mesaures with the aggregations where needed
+- Make the dashboard more storage efficient by removing summarizations and creating mesaures with the aggregations where needed and replacing the background shapes in power bi with a background created in power point.
-- Clean the dashboard for publishing looks e.g. remove tooltips however due to free Power BI am unable to Publish and can't see what things need to be cleaned up
+- Clean the dashboard for publishing looks e.g. hiding pages and removing most header icons however due to free Power BI am unable to Publish and can't see what things need to be cleaned up

 License: MIT